-Gmail Size Search Operator Finds all Emails with Large Attachments - Digital Inspiration
+Gmail Size Search - Find all Emails with Large Attachments

 Search Gmail messages by Size using the undocumented “size” operator

 Wondering which email messages are eating up all the Gigabytes of space that you have in your Gmail mailbox?
-There are Google Scripts and external web apps that let you discover all the space-hogging email attachments but you don’t really need them anymore.
+While there exist Google Gmail Scripts that let you discover all the space-hogging email attachments, you don’t really need them anymore.

-Gmail supports an undocumented “size” search operator that will let you quickly find all the big emails in the mailbox whose size exceeds a particular threshold.
+Gmail supports an undocumented “size” search operator that you can use to quickly find all the big emails in the mailbox whose size exceeds a particular threshold.
 The search syntax is:

 size:[size in bytes]

-To give a real example, a Gmail search query like size:5242880 will list all big emails who size is 5 MB or greater while size:10485760 list messages that are bigger than 10 MB.
+To give a real example, a Gmail search query like size:5242880 will list all big emails who size is 5 MB or greater while size:10485760 will list email messages that are bigger than 10 MB.

-In addition to size, you can use search operators like “larger”, “larger_than”, “smaller” and “smaller_than” to find files of any particular size.
+smaller_than to find files of any particular size.
 A combination of these size search operators is possible too.
 For instance, the following Gmail search query will find all emails with attachment sizes between 5 MB and 8 MB.

 larger_than:5m smaller_than:8M